 Going to Disney World for the first time can be exciting and a little intimidating.
-You may not be sure what to expect or how to even prepare for your trip.
+You may not be sure what to expect or how to even plan your Disney World vacation.
 I did tons of research for our first Disney World trip, and I was still surprised by a lot once we got there.
-Here is a rundown of what you need to know to make your first Disney World trip magical.
+Now that we’ve made dozens of trips to Disney World here is a rundown of what I wish I had known before our first Disney World vacation.

 Don’t Be Intimidated To Plan A Disney World Trip